TechnicPotato/CTF-Writeups/DUCTF2020/ILoveScoMo.md

 ## Out of Space
 Initial searching yielded SNOW algorithms for hiding messages in whitespace.
 However, this is a red herring, as when we perform our own testing using SNOW, we get many spaces where this only yields one.

-So what could it be?

-## The answer, finally
 See above, where we highlighted some whitespace on the end of certain lines.
 Perhaps, this could be binary code?

 Let's test.
 We know a flag starts with D, and this is `01000100` in binary.
 This means that we need a 1 in the 2nd and 6th line, which just happen to match our 2nd and 6th line exactly!